Chicago - But With Big, Big Guns

 See Main Index

-Five kilometres away to the east, in the old Muslim quarter, the mortars made softer, duller detonations.
+A couple of kilometres away to the east, in the old Muslim quarter, the mortars made softer, duller detonations.

-"Sound travels at 380 mph four pulse beats equals 1,000 yards.
-Sound overtakes bullets at 2,000 yards a double detonation is a rifle pointing in your direction.
+"Sound travels at 380 mph – four pulse beats equals 1,000 yards.
+Sound overtakes bullets at 2,000 yards – a double detonation is a rifle pointing in your direction.
 A rifle pointing in your direction with only a single detonation is 2,000 yards away."

 So, people are dying before the sound of their deaths can reach me.

-As I wondered whether I dared to light a cigarette in the darkness, I reminded myself that the stars above this insane, ravaged city really are the same stars that shine down on London, Paris or New York.
+XX As I wondered whether I dared light a cigarette in the darkness, I reminded myself that the stars above this insane, ravaged city really are the same stars that shine down on London, Paris or New York.

-Above me nervous French UNPROFOR troops whispered in the darkness, discussing their girl-friends in Lyons and the nightmare of making two more suicidal convoy trips to the airport in the morning one of which was to take out a severely injured child who was hit, with other children, by a mortar in the gardens of the PTT buildings.
+Above me nervous French UNPROFOR troops whispered in the darkness, discussing their girl-friends in Lyons and the nightmare of making two more suicidal convoy trips to the airport in the morning – one of which was to take out a severely injured child who was hit, with other children, by a mortar in the gardens of the PTT buildings.

-She and the other children had been taken to the main Kosova hospital in the north of the city where every window is smashed, there are huge holes in the walls and desperate doctors work day and night in appalling circumstances in the basements.
+XX She and the other children had been taken to the main Kosova hospital in the north of the city where every window is smashed, there are huge holes in the walls and desperate doctors work day and night in appalling circumstances in the basements.

-Western Bosnia is now a sort of Wild West bandit-land an anarchic territory where local mafias, local chiefs and the police do whatever they want.
+Western Bosnia is now a sort of Wild West bandit-land – an anarchic territory where local mafias, local chiefs and the police do whatever they want.
 Even before the war, Posusje was famous for its car-stealing.
 Today there's not even the fiction of a 'Yugoslav' jurisdiction.
 There are no fixed frontiers.
 There is no food in the shops because people have found alternative methods of distribution.

-Nobody even seemed to know the extent of Mate Boban's authority since his agreement with Alija Izetbekovic in London a couple of days earlier.
+X Nobody even seemed to know the extent of Mate Boban's authority since his agreement with Alija Izetbekovic in London a couple of days earlier.
 But I was a foreign journalist with French plates on my car and I had no serious problems at any of the dozens of HVO check points.

 Only once was there a serious risk.
 Just outside Jablanica I found about ten members of an 'International' commando group standing beside their Mercedes jeep, upside down and wrecked beside the road.
 They reached for their guns and were very suspicious of me until I discovered that one of them was from Stoke-on-Trent, England.
 Normally such Internationals kill anyone witnessing their presence with no second thoughts.
 They had been planning a raid in Serbian territory but with two of them injured and now without a car, there would be no raid today.

-Kiseljak was a mystery to me.
-The Serbian front line is just a mile or so to the east but I didn't see one damaged building in the town.
-At the town theatre a new dramatic production was in progress.
-Dozens of volunteers from France, Britain and Holland were desperately unloading humanitarian aid into family-sized packs for distribution throughout Central and Northern Bosnia.
+X Kiseljak was a mystery.
+The Serbian front line is just a mile to the east but I didn't see one damaged building in the town.
+At the theatre a new dramatic production was in progress.
+Dozens of volunteers from France, Britain and Holland were unloading humanitarian aid into family-sized packs for distribution throughout central and northern Bosnia.
+At the main hotel, I met Zenan Tabucic, an HVO artilleryman.

-Later, at the main hotel, I met Zenan Tabucic, an HVO artilleryman.
-Before the war he was a Bosnian jeweller in Makarska but he left his wife and baby there to fight with the 156th Croatian Brigade.
+X Before the war he was a Bosnian jeweller in Makarska but he left his wife and baby there to fight with the 156th Croatian Brigade.
 When the war moved to Bosnia he went to defend Sarajevo where his mother lives.
-Today he is deeply disillusioned and wonders what to do.
-I asked him why Kiseljak is undamaged.
-He gave me a long, mysterious look:

 "Would you like to buy a Volkswagon car for DM7,000?" he asked me.
 "You can buy one here.
 There is an assembly factory nearby, in Serbian territory.
 Serbs can buy these cars but they don't have much money.
 Croats can buy them.
 So can Bosnians.
-You see, this is a mafia war.
-This is not war between Muslims and Serbs or between Serbs and Croats.
-It's all about money, power, territory and control.
-This is Chicago but with big, big guns."

 "Yesterday an old friend of mine from before the war, a Serb, took off his Serbian uniform and came into Kiseljak to see me.
 We had a drink together.
 He offered to get me a Volkswagon because he knows that my new Audi was stolen by the Posusje mafia a few months ago."